Bundall, a Gold Coast suburb consisting mostly of canal estates, is immediately west of Surfers Paradise and the Nerang waterways.

 Some of the area around the racecourse is used for medical and commercial purposes, and houses on the north side adjoin or are close to a water frontage.
 The commercial areas include shopping, in particular bulky goods warehouses and homewares along Ashmore Road.
 Immediately east of Bundall Road there are the Gold Coast Council offices, arts centre and gallery.

 Education is found outside Bundall, at Surfers Paradise primary, Isle of Capri, and in Benowa.
 This involves travel for a substantial part of Bundall's population.
-Whereas about 10% of the population in Surfers and Broadbeach is 14 years or less, the proportion in Bundall is 16.2% (2001).
-Most families live in detached houses, which comprise 82% of Bundall's total house stock.
+Most families live in detached houses, which comprised nearly 82% of Bundall's total house stock at the 2011 census.

 Bundall's census populations have been: